DTU-Byg/11034/A3__Use_Case/readme.md

 # A3: Use Case
-We want you to focus on Advanced BIM isn’t about going in and changing everything all at once, but really focusing on a specific use case and getting that right and in the process setting up the foundations to support work in further use cases without actually doing it.
-In this way we reduce the potential to overstretch and also provide you with an opportunity to demonstrate the potential value that you offer to a company quickly and in a controlled space.
+Advanced BIM isn’t about going in and changing everything all at once.
+It is about focusing on a specific use case, ansd starting to think baout how you would test a potential solution to that use case before you build thee solutions.
+It is about considering, the information that you need - what can you get from the IFC for instance?
+This assignment focuses on the
+In this way we reduce the potential to overstretch and also provide an opportunity to demonstrate the potential value that you offer to a company quickly and in a controlled space.

 We are also really interested in presenting BIM as a method for you to explore the things that interest you.
 Therefore, in this assignment we want you to identify 2 use cases that you are really passionate about and want to explore further.
 One of these will end up being the one that you choose in your final project.